-In 2018, the Abbey Theatre put a call out for five communities who felt marginalised and silenced to take part in their inaugural 5×5 development series.
-These projects received five days’ worth of space, technical assistance and €5,000 to help in the development of a theatre piece.
-The series enabled the five communities to engage with their national theatre for the first time and also fostered new connections between audiences, artists and the Abbey Theatre.
+5×5 is a development series for communities who feel marginalised and silenced.
+Each year, five community projects receive five days’ worth of space, technical assistance and €5,000 to help in the development of a theatre piece.
+5×5 enables these communities to engage with their national theatre for the first time.

-Now in its second year and supported by The Ireland Funds, 5×5 will run across five weeks during the summer of 2019 and five new projects have been selected to take part.
-These projects are the Irish Dementia Working Group, Tailtiu Theatre, SoloSIRENs, LISTEN UP! and Run of the Mill Theatre.
+In 2019, its second year, 5×5 was supported by The Ireland Funds and ran across five weeks during the summer of 2019 with five new projects selected to take part.
+These projects were the Irish Dementia Working Group, Tailtiu Theatre, SoloSIRENs, LISTEN UP! and Run of the Mill Theatre.

 5×5 is an initiative of the Abbey Theatre’s New Work department.

 Applications for 5×5 2020 will be announced soon.

 The Irish Dementia Working Group is an advocacy group for people living with dementia, supported by the Alzheimer Society of Ireland.
 They meet to share experiences and highlight issues important to them by raising awareness, challenging stigma and seeking to influence public policy and engage in research.
 The group members are early in their dementia and campaign for a human rights-based approach to the condition to make life better for the 55,000 people living with dementia in Ireland.
 They challenge the traditional paternalistic approach to people with dementia and seek to be active citizens.

 The members of the Irish Dementia Working Group know dementia is a topic which has inspired many artists in recent years and have observed theatre makers, film makers, visual artists and writers responding to this condition.
 Now, the Irish Dementia Working Group want their own voices to be heard by creating their own work based on the lived experience of dementia.
 They want to lift the lid on the complex realities of cognitive impairment.